ashpie37/August-the-cat-game/README.md

 # August-the-cat-game
-A simple platform shooter game powered by Python.
+The beginning stages of a simple platform game powered by Python.